Fire Ants in Mississippi

 The broadcast insecticide treatments most commonly used by homeowners to control fire ants are granular products, but don’t confuse them with baits.
 They do not contain food or attractant and the ants do not collect the granules and carry them back to the mound.
 These products contain long-lasting contact insecticides and work by killing ants that contact treated soil.

 Use an appropriate spreader to broadcast the granules over the area you want to protect, being sure to read the label and apply the appropriate rate.
 Rates for broadcast insecticide treatments are usually much higher than the rates for baits, and many can be applied with lawn fertilizer spreaders.
 Most products list appropriate spreaders and settings on the label.
 Foraging workers will be controlled when they contact the treated soil, as will young queens trying to colonize the area.
-Most broadcast insecticide treatments will control fire ants for four to eight weeks, but some products promise season-long control with a single application.
+Most broadcast insecticide treatments will control fire ants for four to eight weeks, but some products promise longer control.

 Because these products can be somewhat costly, many homeowners use them only on the more sensitive areas of their property, places where they really don’t want to have any fire ant mounds, and use baits on the rest of the lawn.This would include places such as the area immediately around a patio or deck, pet yards or play yards, around clothes lines, and similar sensitive sites.
 Go ahead and apply baits to these areas when you apply them to the rest of the lawn and you should not have many fire ants in the area.
 Use individual mound treatments to eliminate any mounds that do appear.
 By combining all three approaches you will get as close as possible to complete fire ant control.